jschmidt3786/test_build/README.md

 ## TODO

-1. work out where/how to pull and update the various versions/branches
+1. :heavy_check_mark: work out where/how to pull and update the various versions/branches
 1. build some stuff
 1. package some stuff
 1. deploy/release some stuff